drawwithcode/2019-group-03-1/README.md

 </p>

 ###### STEP #3
 The game begins.
-In between each swipe you will have to wait 30 seconds, and there will be a timer to indicate this.
+In between each swipe you will have to wait some seconds, and there will be a timer to indicate this.
 Also, you will be able to see the other pulling the sword (little craving, huh?).
-Be careful because if the sword is not touched for 20 seconds it will go down completely.
+Be careful because if the sword is not touched for some other seconds it will go down completely.

 <p align="center">
     <img src="" width="400">